Coffee and Weight Loss: The Guide to Using Coffee as a Fat Loss Strategy

-Since the stimulant caffeine is the biggest contributor to weight loss, a light roast black coffee is probably your best bet.
-Contrary to popular belief, light roast coffees actually have MORE caffeine than a dark roast, even if dark roast tastes stronger.ff
+Since the stimulant caffeine is the most significant contributor to weight loss, a light roast black coffee is probably your best bet.
+Contrary to popular belief, fair roast coffees have MORE caffeine than a dark roast, even if dark roast tastes stronger.ff

-Q: How to brew my own coffee for weight loss?
+Q: How to brew my coffee for weight loss?

 Q: What is the best creamer for weight loss?

 Most creamers will not be conducive to your goals of supporting weight loss.
-If you must add creamer to your coffee, you’ll want something with a coconut cream base.
-You may also want to try using almond milk in the place of creamer.
+If you must add creamer to your coffee, you'll want something with a coconut cream base.
+Try using almond milk in place of creamer.
 In the end, black coffee is the best.